-DSH IST Treatment Programs Jail Based Competency Program (JBCT) DSH contracts with a number of California counties, through the local Sheriffs' Offices, to provide restoration of competency services to felony IST patients housed in county jail facilities.
+Jail Based Competency Program (JBCT) DSH contracts with a number of California counties, through the local Sheriffs' Offices, to provide restoration of competency services to felony IST patients housed in county jail facilities.
 These services are provided by the county's chosen mental health provider.
 The JBCTs are responsible for assessment for competency and malingering, cognitive screenings, re-assessment of competency, and completion and submission of all court reports.
 Services provided to IST patients include daily clinical contact, group and individual therapy, competency education materials, and clinical support through interdisciplinary teams.
 State Hospitals (SH) DSH's inpatient mental health hospital system provides clinical, medical, and competency restoration treatment services to IST patients housed at Atascadero, Metropolitan, Napa, and Patton State Hospitals.
 Community Inpatient Facility (CIF) DSH's Community Inpatient Facility (CIF) program (formerly the Institutions for Mental Diseases (IMDs)/Sub-Acute program) contracts with community-based locked, inpatient facilities including Mental Health Rehabilitation

 Centers, Skilled Nursing Facilities and acute psychiatric hospitals where IST patients receive medication management, mental health therapy and support services, and when clinically indicated, competency education and evaluation services.
 Additionally, individuals deemed suitable for diversion receive mental health treatment and medication to facilitate psychiatric stabilization to support their participation in and transition to a DSH Diversion or CBR program in a lesser restrictive environment.

-Forensic Assertive Community Treatment (FACT)

-FACT Program services are available 24/7 through a mobile treatment team who provides onsite intensive wrap-around the includina services, where clients live, psychiatry/medication management, individual and group treatment, as well as case management services and respond to clients as needed to reduce the likelihood of rehospitalization through de-escalation and crisis intervention practices.

-CONREP is DSH's statewide system of community-based services for specified court-ordered forensic individuals.
+Forensic Assertive Community Treatment (FACT) FACT Program services are available 24/7 through a mobile treatment team who provides onsite intensive wrap-around services, where the clients live, including psychiatry/medication management, individual and group treatment, as well as case management services and respond to clients as needed to reduce the likelihood of rehospitalization through de-escalation and crisis intervention practices.
+Forensic Conditional Release Program (CONREP) CONREP is DSH's statewide system of community-based services for specified court-ordered forensic individuals.
 DSH contracts with county and private providers to provide community-based treatment services for individuals committed to DSH under various commitment types, who have been approved by the court for outpatient treatment in lieu of state hospital placement, or for individuals approved by the courts to step down from state hospital treatment to the community.
 CONREP serves felony IST patients who have been court-approved for outpatient placement in lieu of state hospital placement.

-Community Based Restoration (CBR)

-DSH contracts with counties to operate Community Based Restoration programs where felony IST defendants from the contracted county can receive competency restoration services in a community treatment setting in lieu of a State Hospital or JBCT program.
+Community Based Restoration (CBR) DSH contracts with counties to operate Community Based Restoration programs where felony IST defendants from the contracted county can receive competency restoration services in a community treatment setting in lieu of a State Hospital or JBCT program.
+Diversion DSH Mental Health Diversion contracts with county- operated programs that allow felony IST defendants with certain serious mental illnesses to participate in intensive community-based mental health treatment.

-Diversion

-DSH Mental Health Diversion contracts with county-operated programs that allow felony IST defendants with certain serious mental illnesses to participate in intensive community-based mental health treatment.
 Services include housing, wrap-around support services, and medical evaluation and management with the goal of long-term mental health treatment, engagement, and connection to services.
-Criminal charges are dropped for individuals who successfully complete the program.
-Participating counties are required to connect individuals who successfully complete this program into ongoing community mental health care programs.
+Criminal charges are dropped for